neilg63/astrojson/README.md

 The JSON output can then be easily integrated with other Web or desktop applications.

 I chose Rust rather than Go or NodeJS mainly to optimise performance.
-This is my first rust project and is used in production on AstroIQ.com.
+This is my first rust project and is used in production on [AstroIQ.com](http://www.astroiq.com).

+However, the rest of the web site uses NodeJS and MongoDB at the backend with VueJS and D3.
+It has a separate [repository](https://github.com/neilg63/astroiq).